 The planned urbanizing areas required development to "pay its own way," in terms of public facilities and services, through the use of Facilities Benefit Assessments (FBA), or other financing mechanisms such as Mello-Roos Districts.
-Since their establishment in 1980, FBAs have been effective in assuring adequate and timely development of public facilities, such as police, fire, parks, recreation, library, and transportation.
-To a limited extent, FBA revenues have also funded water and sewer facilities, although adopted user rate fees have served as the secured revenue source for these capital improvements and operations.
+Since their establishment in-1980, At the time, the pattern of growth was focused in undeveloped "greenfield" areas and FBAs have been effective in were used to assure assuring adequate and timely development of public facilities, such as police, fire, parks, recreation, library, and transportation for this type of development.
+While FBAs were largely understood to allow for full cost recovery from developers for new infrastructure in these communities, recognizing that FBAs were subject to the same legal requirements applicable to all other development impact fees (DIF), the separate procedures related to FBA were repealed from the San Diego Municipal Code in 2016 and since that time all FBAs have been subject to the requirements set forth in the Municipal Code related to DIF.
+To alimited extent, FBA revenues have also funded water and sewer facilities, although adopted userrate fees have served as the secured revenue source for these capital improvements and operations.
 Funds collected through FBAs, however, represent a one-time fee for capital expenditures.
-Once a facility was constructed, the City had to turn to other funding sources for maintenance and operation, primarily the General Fund.
+Once a facility was constructed, the City had toturn to other funding sources for maintenance and operation, primarily the General-Fund.

 In the urbanized communities, it was assumed that General Fund public capital improvement expenditures would be provided in those areas.
-However, state constitutional and legislative actions adopted since the late 1970s significantly impacted local government financing of operations and capital needs.
-Passage of Proposition 13 in 1978 reduced property tax revenues and required all "special taxes" be approved by two-thirds of local voters.
-Subsequent passage of Propositions 62 in 1986 and 218 in 1996 further limited local governments' ability to generate new revenue sources by requiring additional voter approvals for new taxes and special assessments.
-Remaining General Fund revenues were allocated to many competing needs.
+However, stateconstitutional and legislative actions adopted since the late 1970s significantly impacted local government financing of operations and capital needs.
+Passage of Proposition 13 in 1978 reduced property tax revenues and required all "special taxes" be approved by twothirds of localvoters.
+Subsequent passage of Propositions 62 in 1986 and 218 in 1996further limited local governments' ability to generate new revenue sources by requiring additional voterapprovals for new taxes and special assessments.
+Remaining General-Fund revenues were allocated to many competing needs.
 As a consequence, urbanized communities were left without a stable, dedicated funding source, and capital improvements did not keep pace with development.